bcantin/auditing/README.markdown

 It will also create an initializer (see Tracking Users section below)

+## Current master branch is in review for rails 3.1.x

+Please note that the current master branch is being updated to work with Rails 3.1.x  The latest release of auditing should work with rails 3.0.x  As always, please report any bugs

 ## Basic Usage

 To add auditing to all attributes on a model, simply add auditing to the model.